StratisDevelopmentFoundation/StratisDevelopmentFoundation.github.io/_posts/2018-04-01-VS-setup-osx.md

 If you are using Windows, the instructions are [here](/install_vs_windows/).

+If you would rather have your dev evnironment hosted on an Azure cloud server, the instructions are [here](/azure_dev/).

 ## Download and install Visual Studio Community Edition
 ### Download
 - Click [here](https://www.visualstudio.com/vs/community/) to download the latest version of **Visual Studio Community for Mac**.